manu43532t/brainbee/content/about.md

 ## How does it work?

+For this First Edition of the Belgian Brain bee, We will hold directly a National Competition on 09/09/2026 and later on we will consider This structure :
 1. **Local competitions** are held at schools and universities across Belgium.
 2. The winners of each local competition advance to the **Belgian Brain Bee Championship**.
 3. The Belgian national winner competes at the **International Brain Bee World Championship**.